Factbox: Reaction to the death of former NBA player Kobe Bryant

-(Reuters) - Kobe Bryant, a Hall of Fame basketball player who won five NBA championships with the Los Angeles Lakers, died aged 41 on Sunday in a helicopter crash in California.
+(Reuters) - Kobe Bryant, who won five NBA championships with the Los Angeles Lakers, died aged 41 on Sunday in a helicopter crash in California.
+His 13-year-old daughter Gianna was also among the victims.

 Following are reactions to his death: